carpentries-incubator/data-science-ai-senior-researchers/_episodes/01-Introduction-to-Data-Science-and-AI.md

 Be aware of the limitations and potential biases of their models, as well as the ethical implications.

+## AI Applications in Biomedicine
+-
+-
+-

 ### Chatbots do not *understand*